FifthTry/fpm-blog/README.md

 # fpm-blog

-This template allows you to get started with a [FPM](fifthtry/fpm) powered blog
+This template allows you to get started with a [FPM](/fifthtry/fpm) powered blog.